frozen-software/contains-ads/README.md

 ```
 # Development commands -
-$ yarn test     # Runs the tests
+$ npm test          # Runs the tests
-$ yarn build    # Parses the list of blocked sites
+$ npm build         # Parses the list of blocked sites
-$ yarn update   # Updates the list of blocked sites
+$ npm run update    # Updates the list of blocked sites
 ```